Chiaki Konishi

 Elaine Lyu

-Elaine Lyu was an M.A. student in Educational Psychology with a Human Development concentration at McGill University.
-She obtained her Bachelor of Social Sciences in Psychology at the University of Hong Kong in 2020 with two minors in counseling and marketing.
-She also has experience as a speech therapist and a part-time psychology teacher.
+Alumna, EmailElaine Lyu completed her M.A. student in the Department of Educational and Counselling Psychology with a concentration in Human Development at McGill University.
+She obtained her Bachelor of Social Sciences in Psychology at the University of Hong Kong in 2020.
 Elaine’s primary research interest is social-emotional development in the family and parenting contexts.
 Specifically, she is interested in school climate, bullying and victimization, socialization of values, and self-conscious emotions.
-Her principal goal is to improve children’s mental well-being, especially their emotional regulation and resilience, by adjusting teacher-student and parent-child relationships.
-Elaine loves to dance, listen to different genres of music, go to live music concerts and visit local museums in her spare time.

 Xi (Lydia) Tao graduated from McGill University in 2018 with a Master’s degree in Educational Psychology.
 Currently, she is working as a full-time research assistant at the Lady Davis Research Institute of the Jewish General Hospital.
 She works in the domains of psychosocial and patient-centred research in an international rare disease context.
 She coordinates the day-to-day tasks of a clinical trial that examines the effectiveness of an online education program for scleroderma support group leaders.